Supporter Care Manager

 Amy has joined the Fundraising Team following a Masters in Gender Studies and Law, and brings her passion for research to the role.
-As Trust Fundraising Intern, she supports PCRC’s efforts to secure income from grantmaking Trusts and Foundations, and is excited to build relationships with PCRC’s supporters.
+As Trust Fundraising Intern, she supports PCR’s efforts to secure income from grantmaking Trusts and Foundations, and is excited to build relationships with PCR’s supporters.
 Amy is looking forward to learning all about the different areas of fundraising from the team.
 Her love of learning is matched by her love of chocolate cake.

 Research and Communications Intern

 Poppy has joined PCRC to support the Research and Communications team following a Masters in Biomedical Science at Durham University.
 She is looking forward to getting stuck in helping the team to bridge the gap between academic research and clinical practice.
 As a child, Poppy enjoyed chatting and science, and not much has changed since!
 Outside of work, she can usually be found rifling through charity shop bookshelves.